MaGold/magold.github.io/_posts/2016-03-09-Label-Transfer.markdown

   </a>
 </figure>

 By visual inspection, the network parameters that performed best on the real images occurred at around epoch 225.
-A snapshot of the corresponding outputs is shown below, and compared a "naive" that simply converts the input image to greyscale.
+A snapshot of the corresponding outputs is shown below, and compared with a "naive" algorithm that simply converts the input image to greyscale.
 <figure>
   <a href="/assets/transfer/225__testpreds.png">
     <img class="preds" src='/assets/transfer/225__testpreds.png' alt='missing' />